In this article...

 If you can’t meet your needs with a self-service solution, you’ll want to ensure the provider you choose supplies sufficient training resources and support, so your analysts can work as efficiently as possible.

 Most of today’s data visualization tools provide cloud solutions with an option for on-premise versions.
-Whether you decide to run your visualizations in the cloud will depend on the location of your data, your existing BI infrastructure, and your company’s data security policy.
+Whether you decide to run your visualizations in the cloud will depend on the location of your business data, your existing BI infrastructure, and your company’s data security policy.

 While many companies who keep their data on-premise cite the insecurity of cloud offerings, most SaaS data visualization tools take information security seriously.
 You’ll find these solutions offer varying options from standard security protocols like encryption to private cloud servers.
 Ultimately, your team will need to weigh security, price, and usability when making your decision.